liuyilei8969/RAISE/README.md

   --network NETWORK                      Path to the splicing regulatory network --output OUTPUT                        Output file for inferred RBP activity scores
 ```
 It requires approximately 10 ms of CPU time on a modern desktop or server CPU.
+The actual performance may vary depending on factors such as I/O speed, memory speed, and CPU capabilities.

 ### Example & Test